Programs & Support

 You can read more about the program's policies and procedures here (English) and aquí (español).

-Small business owners operating on Broadway and Shirley Ave can apply for free technical assistance in three content areas: financial management, marketing & merchandising, and business expansion strategies to improve business operations and promote curb appeal to consumers walking or driving along Broadway or Shirley Ave.
-If interested, please apply here.
-Applications are available in English and Spanish.
+Small business owners operating on Broadway and Shirley Ave can apply for free technical assistance in three content areas: financial management, marketing & merchandising, and business expansion strategies to improve business operations and promote curb appeal to customers walking or driving along Broadway or Shirley Ave.
+If interested, please apply here (English) or aquí (Español).

 Resident Resources

-The City of Revere is committed to providing safe and slow streets for all its road users, including bicyclists, motorists, pedestrians, and people with disabilities.
-Traffic Calming is a key tool the city is using to achieve this goal.
+The City of Revere is committed to providing safe and slow streets for all of its road users, including bicyclists, motorists, pedestrians, and people with disabilities.
+Traffic Calming is a key tool that the city uses to achieve this goal.

 Traffic Calming measures are defined as the combination of measures that reduce the negative effects of motor vehicle use, alter driver behavior, and improve conditions for non-motorized street users.
 Traffic calming consists of physical design and other measures put in place on existing roads to reduce vehicle speeds and improve safety for pedestrians and cyclists.